Visit Newport Today

 There are five NJ Transit bus lines serving the Newport area — Routes 63, 64, 68, 86, and 126 — providing convenient access to Jersey City and neighboring municipalities.

-Did you know the exit to the Holland Tunnel opens directly into Newport?
+Did you know the exit to the Holland Tunnel’s western end brings you right to Newport?
 The community also has direct access to the Pulaski Skyway, the New Jersey Turnpike, US Routes 1 and 9, and Interstate 78.
-Newport has mobile parking meters, and garage parking at five locations across the community.
+Newport has mobile parking meters, EV charging spots, plus garage parking at five locations across the community.

 Offering views of the Manhattan skyline, this Jersey City hotel is located in the waterfront financial district, just 3 minutes from the Newport PATH train station, which travels through New York City.